 7. Subject to the applicable provisions of each treaty and in line with the Vienna Convention on the Law of Treaties, any declarations or reservations are to be made when depositing the instrument of accession.
 For reasons of legal certainty and in order to ensure the uniform implementation of Council of Europe Conventions, reservations may not be made at any later date.

 8. Lastly, it should be noted that certain Council of Europe conventions contain a provision on the financing of their follow-up mechanism by non-member States.
-As regards conventions which do not contain such a clause and which set up a follow-up mechanism, the Committee of Ministers has adopted, on 18 February 2015, Resolution CM/Res(2015)1 concerning financial arrangements for the participation of non-member States in Council of Europe conventions, which replaces the resolution adopted on 10 April 2013.
+The Committee of Ministers has adopted, on 18 February 2015, Resolution CM/Res(2015)1 concerning financial arrangements for the participation of non-member States in Council of Europe conventions, which replaces the resolution adopted on 10 April 2013.

 List of treaties open to :